Stopping Rules for Monte Carlo Methods: A Review: Recent developments in sequential stopping rules

 \subsection{Sequential stopping rules under distributional assumptions}

-In the opposite direction to generalizing the underlying random elements, there exist insightful studies aiming to make the analysis as explicit as possible by instead imposing restrictive assumptions on the underlying random elements.
+In the opposite direction to generalizing the underlying random elements, several insightful studies aim to make the non-asymptotic analysis with fixed error tolerance as explicit as possible by instead imposing restrictive assumptions on the underlying random elements.